blarney-lang/template-project/README.md

     invoke cabal in various ways.
 Have a [look](Makefile).

-  * `blarney-template-project.cabal`: This introduces a dependency on on blarney and enables all of the GHC extensions that we have found useful when working with blarney.
+  * `blarney-template-project.cabal`: This introduces a dependency on on Blarney and enables all of the GHC extensions that we have found useful when working with Blarney.

-  * `cabal.project`: This tells cabal where to find blarney, specifically the master branch on github.
+  * `cabal.project`: This tells cabal where to find Blarney, specifically the master branch on github.

-  * `src/Main.hs`: A very simple blarney circuit.
+  * `src/Main.hs`: A very simple Blarney circuit.